Tracy Morgan Injured in Crash with Speeding Truck in Construction Zone

-“This is exactly the kind of accident that a computer controlled car would be good at avoiding, because it would follow a properly posted speed limit sign 100% of the time.
-Furthermore pride and emotions would not get in the way of slowing down even more if the situation is a little confusing.
+“This is exactly the kind of accident that a computer-controlled car would be good at avoiding because it would follow a properly posted speed limit sign 100% of the time.
+Furthermore, pride and emotions would not get in the way of slowing down even more if the situation is a little confusing.
 Plus a computer would be much faster than any human in engaging the brakes in the event of an impact in the forward direction.”

-Do you think computerized cars and trucks could be the answer to less accidents?
+Do you think computerized cars and trucks could be the answer to fewer accidents?
 My ten year old just asked me the other day, “What will happen if everything is done by for us by computers and we don’t have to do anything anymore?
 I don’t want that to happen.
 We’d just sit and watch everything being done for us and all the fun would be gone.”

 Do you think computerized cars are the way to go?
 Stricter road laws?
 Harsher penalties?
 More education and testing?
 What are your thoughts?
 We’d love to hear.